In particular, analysis of the expenses of article 19.2.f) of the Personal Income Tax Law

 The status of person with a disability and its accreditation is discussed in Chapter 14.

-For the application of these deductible expenses as an active disabled worker, the following circumstances must occur simultaneously, during any day of the tax period:
+For the application of these deductible expenses as an active worker with a disability, the following circumstances must occur simultaneously, during any day of the tax period:

 1. Be an active worker.